 AOA Show Rules & Guidelines will be followed for the entire show.

-The Performance Show has five parts
+The Performance Show at GWAS has four parts

 1) Showmanship which places emphasis on the handler’s show abilities

 2) Obstacle which demonstrates the alpaca’s ability and willingness to accept training and to work with its handler through a variety of obstacles

 3) Public Relations which demonstrates the alpaca’s and handler’s ability and willingness to perform day to day obstacles that may be encountered when doing public relations events with your alpacas